vatlab/vat-docs/content/Applications/Association/single_gene/RBT test.md

 +++
 title = "RBT test"
-description = ""
-weight = 5
+weight = 4
 +++

-# Replication Based Test for Protective Variants
+## Replication Based Test for Protective Variants

-## Introduction
+### 1. Introduction

-This is implementation for the replication base test in Ionita-Laza et al 2011[^Iuliana Ionita-Laza, Joseph D. Buxbaum, Nan M. Laird and Christoph Lange (2011) **A New Testing Strategy to Identify Rare Variants with Either Risk or Protective Effect on Disease**. *PLoS Genetics* doi:`10.1371/journal.pgen.1001289`. <http://dx.plos.org/10.1371/journal.pgen.1001289>^].
+This is implementation for the replication base test in (Ionita-Laza et al 2011).
 The key of this method is *replication*, i.e., in the two-sided test of RBT it computes evidences to reject each of the two hypothesis